jchin1968/presentations/deck/automated-testing/workshop-1/slides.md

 # Understanding Testing

 ---
+# Why Test?
+- Expose bugs
+- Improve user experience (UX)
+-

+???
+- bugs can cause significant monetary damage and even loss of human lives
+- An online retail shop can be shutdown for hours or days due to a bug
+- Bugs in navigational equipment have caused planes to crash
+- Bugs in medical software have prescribed incorrect dosages leading to patient deaths
+- Fortunately, us in the Drupal world generally don't have such mission critical applications to worry about

+---
 # Types of Tests
+## Functional
 - Unit
-- End-to-end
+- Integration
-- Functional
+- User Acceptance (UAT)
 - Smoke

+## Non-Functional
 - Performance
-- Security
-- Front-end
-- Integration

-???
-- Unit - test individual methods
-- End-to-end - checks a complete workflow i.e. online ordering which includes browsing, ordering, checkout and payment
-- Functional - checks a specific process i.e checkout
-- Smoke - key checks
-- Performance - speed
-- Security / vulnerability - check for permissions, security flaws, compliance
+- Security / Penetration
+- Load / Scalability
+## Maintenance
-- Front-end - tests the visual appearance, missing content, etc.
+- Regression - re-running previous tests after some change to the software or environment
-- Integration - test the integration between systems - payment process

 ---